jeromecoupe/iad_eleventy_introduction/eleventy_introduction_en.md

 [Eleventy](https://www.11ty.io) is a Static Site Genertor created and maintained by [Zach Leatherman](https://www.zachleat.com/).
 Eleventy allows you to develop websites based on templates and data or content files (YAML / Markdown / HTML / JSON / JS) in a source directory.
 Based on those source files, Eleventy will generate a fully functional static site in a destination folder.
 You will then be able to deploy that site on any web server capable of serving static files.

-The [stated goal of Eleventy]((https://www.11ty.io/docs/)) is to be an alternative to [Jekyll](https://jekyllrb.com/) written in Node rather than in Ruby.
+The [stated goal of Eleventy](https://www.11ty.io/docs/) is to be an alternative to [Jekyll](https://jekyllrb.com/), written in Node rather than in Ruby.
 Just as Jekyll it is a very approachable and simple to use SSG once the basic principles are well understood.

 Node being quite fast, Eleventy is a performant SSG.
 It is also very flexible.
-Since it is written in Node, Eleventy allows you to use the NPM ecosystem to build extends its functionalities.
+Since it is written in Node, Eleventy allows you to use the NPM ecosystem to extends its functionalities.
 You can also pick your favourite in a [long list of templating languages](https://www.11ty.io/docs/languages/).
 We will use [Nunjucks](https://mozilla.github.io/nunjucks/) by [Mozilla](https://www.mozilla.org) for all the code samples in this course.

 ## 2. Installation and configuration